uranus-wyx/SideProject-DieorNot/README.md

 # 【Side Project】Visual Analytics - Die or Not

 Our group wanted to analyze if the temperature can affect the rate of suicide.
-Hence, we used data on Kaggle, and analyzed these data with R language.
+Hence, we used data from Kaggle, and analyzed these data with R language.

 #### [Die or Not Website](https://wuihsuan.wixsite.com/dieornot)
 ➢ We published our result on the website.